Coronavirus (COVID-19) People

 Am I required to notify the Department of Health that an employee has contracted COVID-19?

-No. Medical practitioners and Hospitals Chief Executives are required to report notifiable conditions to their local public health unit (PHU) on the basis of reasonable clinical suspicion.
+No (except for Victoria).
+Medical practitioners and Hospitals Chief Executives are required to report notifiable conditions to their local public health unit (PHU) on the basis of reasonable clinical suspicion.

 How do I keep employees informed?